 For each working group and process defined in the prior step, the geometric model and facility data requirements are to be defined and documented.
 The information requirements should then be summarized and compiled into overall organizational information requirements.
 There are two primary items to be considered when determining information needs: the geometric model and facility data.
 The geometric model is an electronic, three-dimensional representation of facility elements with associated intelligent attribute data (facility data).
 Facility data is nongraphical information that can be stored for objects within the geometric model that defines various characteristics of the element.
-Facility data can include properties or attributes such as manufacturing data, materials, and project identification numbers.
+Facility data, materials, and project identification numbers.
 It is important to consider both types of information when defining information requirements.